What and how to Pack?

 • 2-3 t-shirts.
 We like Icebreaker as you can wear them for a month and they never stink, but they are expensive.
 Any non-cotton shirt works fine and if you still prefer cotton, it’s not a problem.
 If it gets wet it will just take longer to dry.

-• Lightweight long sleeve shirt either pullover or button down .
+• Lightweight long sleeve shirts .
+For cooler fall trips, maybe brig a couple.
 Quick drying is the key.
-We recommend options for lightweight full coverage to defend against sun and bugs.
+We recommend options for lightweight full coverage to defend against sun and bugs (spring).

-• 3-4+ pairs of undies.
-Exofficio is our fave.
+• 4+ pairs of undies.
+Exofficio is our favorite brand.
 Treat yourself to Exofficio undies.
 Trust us.
 We know.

-• Light jacket or fleece to wear if it gets cool.
+• Light jacket or fleece to wear when it gets cool.

-• Socks - try not to use cotton.
+• Socks x 3 - try not to use cotton.
 Buy Darn Tough.
 Guaranteed for life and amazing!

 • Warm hat.
 Light and warm gloves are a good idea also, but primarily for the fall.